Highland Terror

 Highland Terror is a 1984 role-playing game adventure for Chill published by Pacesetter.

-Contents
+Publication history

+Highland Terror is the second adventure for Chill.

+Plot summary

-Highland Terror is the second adventure for Chill, in which the player characters confront the Loch Ness Monster and Celtic gods.
+Highland Terror is an adventure in which the player characters confront the Loch Ness Monster and Celtic gods in the Scottish Highlands.

 Reception

 William A. Barton reviewed Highland Terror in Space Gamer No. 75.
 Barton commented that "Highland Terror is a solid adventure for Chill (or other supernatural horror RPGs), and shows improvement over the game's first adventure supplement – which bodes well for both Pacesetter and Chill fans."